CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

    ![](./media/ppt-copilot.png)

-1. Click **Create a presentation** and provide your preferred topic and related information to craft your presentation.
+1. Click **Create a presentation...** and provide your preferred topic and related information to draft your presentation.

    ![](./media/create-ppt-copilot.png)

-1. Alternatively, you can also choose **Create a presentation from file** and attach a Word document as a reference and craft a presentation based on it.
+1. Alternatively, you can also choose **Create a presentation from file...** and attach a Word document as a reference and craft a presentation based on it.

    ![](./media/ppt-from-doc.png)